chamalulu/Luger/Functional/Maybe/README.md

 The combination also provides conditional logical operators (`&&`, `||`).
 This enables chaining of `Maybe<T>` values in logical expressions.

-Using the conditional operators enables conditional evaluation as expected.
+Using the conditional operators enables lazy evaluation as expected.

 The disjunction (`|`) operator is also implemented between `Maybe<T>` and `T`.
 This is useful to provide a fallback value, much like